AIDD-Labs/aidd-labs-site/src/pages/projects/2022_DYFI-Analysis/index.md

 content: []
 title: "Accessibility of crowdsourced shaking data" # insert title here
 thumbnail: "/src/pages/projects/2022_DYFI-Analysis/dyfi-response-rate.png"
-description: "Test" # insert a one sentence description here
+description: "Information provided by earthquake affected populations can provide situational awareness for responders and fill gaps in scientific understanding of an event.
+We are evaluating the U.S. Geological Survey’s “Did You Feel It?”
+(DYFI) system, an internet tool that crowdsources shaking intensity observations, to understand global user interaction with this system.
+Specifically, we want to know who responds (and does not respond) to DYFI? and for what reasons.
+Our findings will help the USGS identify where to invest resources when updating the design of and communication for DYFI." # insert a one sentence description here
 ---